wormhole-foundation/wormhole/design/0004_message_publishing.md

-# Message Publishing and Persistence
+# Message Publishing

 [TOC]

 ## Objective

-To specify the mechanics and interfaces for publishing messages over Wormhole and how they are persisted.
+To specify the mechanics and interfaces for publishing messages over Wormhole.

 ## Background